 The fees payable by the Plan to The Law Debenture Pension Trust Corporation plc are disclosed in the administrative expenses note.
-Trustee fees and expenses of £5,214 (31 March 2020: £6,477) were paid by Sopra Steria Limited to other Trustee Directors.
-In addition, up until the transition on 30 September 2020, David Woods was paid a fee and expenses of £20,000 (31 March 2020: £44,861) by Sopra Steria Limited to be Chairman to a number of Trustee Companies including that of the Plan.
+Trustee fees and expenses of £10,000 (31 March 2020: £11,191) were paid by Sopra Steria Limited to other Trustee Directors.
+In addition, David Woods was paid a fee and expenses of £20,000 (31 March 2020: £44,861) by Sopra Steria Limited to be Chairman to a number of Trustee Companies including that of the Plan.
 It is not possible to quantify the amount relating to the Plan.

-During the period under review one Director of the Trustee Company was a pensioner member of the Plan.
-Pensions paid in respect of the Trustee Director is made in accordance with the Schedule of Contributions and the Trust Deed and Rules.
+During the period under review two Directors of the Trustee Company were pensioner members of the Plan.
+Pensions paid in respect of the Trustee Directors are made in accordance with the Schedule of Contributions and the Trust Deed and Rules.

-David Woods, The Law Debenture Pension Trust Corporation plc and Independent Trustee Services Limited were also Directors of the Trustee of the Steria Pooled Investment Fund during the period under review.
+David Woods, the Law Debenture Pension Trust Corporation plc and Independent Trustee Services Limited were also Directors of the Trustee of the Steria Pooled Investment Fund during the period under review.

-David Woods, Independent Trustee Services Limited and Hilary Robertson were also Directors of the Trustees of the Steria Retirement Plan, the Steria Pension Plan, the Sopra Steria Retirement Benefits Scheme and the Steria Electricity Supply Pension Scheme.
+David Woods, Independent Trustee Services Limited and Hilary Robertson were also Directors of the Trustees of the Steria Retirement Plan, the Steria Management Plan, the Sopra Steria (Retirement Benefits Scheme) Trustees Limited and the Steria Electricity Supply Pension Scheme.

-The Law Debenture Pension Trust Corporation plc was also a Director of the Trustees of the Steria Retirement Plan, the Steria Pension Plan and the Sopra Steria Retirement Benefits Scheme.
+The Law Debenture Pension Trust Corporation plc was also a Director of the Trustees of the Steria Retirement Plan, the Steria Management Plan and of Sopra Steria (Retirement Benefits Scheme) Trustees Limited.